drone-python/drone-python/docs/support.rst

 Support
 =======

-If you have questions or issues about Requests, there are several options:
+If you have questions or issues about drone-python, there are several options:

 File an Issue
 -------------